openelb/openelb/doc/install-porter-on-kubesphere.md

 ## Install Porter on the KubeSphere Web Console

+{{< notice note >}}

+* In a Kubernetes cluster, you only need to install Porter once.
+After the installation is complete, a porter-manager deployment that contains a porter-manager pod is installed in the cluster.
+The porter-manager pod implements the functionality of Porter for the entire Kubernetes cluster.
+* To ensure high availability, you can scale the porter-manager deployment and assign multiple Porter replicas (porter-manager pods) to multiple cluster nodes.
+For details, see [Configure Multiple Porter Replicas](./configure-multiple-porter-replicas.md).

+{{</ notice >}}

 1. Log in to the KubeSphere console and go to your workspace.

    ![enter-workspace](./img/install-porter-on-kubesphere/enter-workspace.jpg)